agnosticoder/fitness-app-next-frontend/README.md

 >This app is actively work in progress 🚧 and should not be used

-## Watch this video see workflow of the app
+## Watch this video to see workflow of the app
 [![Watch this video see workflow of the app](http://img.youtube.com/vi/HXctolyBsnY/0.jpg)](http://www.youtube.com/watch?v=HXctolyBsnY)

 ## Coming soon features